aparnatdas/Req001_UISpec/README.md

 Fork / Clone repository from here or download zip and set it up in your local workspace.

 Test Runner
-TestRunner class can be used to run the tests with desired tags. '@UISpecTests'includes the whole tests or remove teh tags session to run all.
+TestRunner class can be used to run the tests with desired tags. '@UISpecTests'includes the whole tests or remove the tags session to run all.
 Tests can be run using commands as well.

 Reports
 Extend-spark report is used.
 It will be generated in test-results folder.